Regína at Ingólfsskáli turf longhouse replica in South-Iceland

 A Viking helmet and drinking horns at Ingólfsskáli

-If you carry on driving towards Selfoss you will see a big scar in the Mt.
+If you carry on driving towards Selfoss town you will see a big scar in the Mt.
 Ingólfsfjall by Þórustaðanáma quarry.

 But we are going to visit Ingólfsskáli longhouse so we turn left before we reach Mt.
 Ingólfsfjall.